rexali/poixel-test/README.md

       );
       ````

-5. Add new .env file to the project root folder and then add the following configuration:
+5. Add new ".env" file to the project root folder and then add the following configuration:

     1. DB_HOST=localhost
     2. DB_PORT=your database port